Open Banking for Real Estate: The Complete Guide

 Real Estate Use Cases

 - •Crowdfunding and capital collection.
-Open banking reduces capital contribution fees to 0.4% and provides instant verification of cleared funds—critical for escrow and deal closing.
-For a €10 million development raise, the fee difference vs. cards is €160,000.
+Real estate crowdfunding platforms rely on collecting capital contributions from hundreds or thousands of individual investors.
+Traditional card processing incurs 2–3% fees on each contribution.
+Open banking reduces this to 0.25%, and provides instant verification of cleared funds (critical for escrow and deal closing).
+For a €10 million development raise, the fee difference is €175,000.

 Implementation: Getting Started